Open-Source-Compliance/Sharing-creates-value/Events/OpenChainAndFriends26/OpenChainAndFriends_Program_2026.md

 *Every helping hand is welcome!*

 # Communities collaborating

+Next to our event program, there is a Community Marketplace in the hall-way in Stuttgart Feuerbach, where you can find representatives from the communities in the event-breaks and where you can get in touch and connect and ask anything.

 | Logo                                                                                                                                                                           | Community                                      | Homepage                                                  |
 |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------|-----------------------------------------------------------|
 | <img width="300" src="https://aboutcode.org/wp-content/uploads/2023/10/AboutCode.svg">                                                                                                                 | AboutCode+ScanCode                                      | https://www.aboutcode.org                                 |